-- 4 hours – 1.5 days of elopement coverage in any area on Catalina Island
+- 4 hours – 1.5 days of elopement coverage anywhere in California

 A wedding on Catalina Island can be as cheap or expensive as you want it.
 Most venues start around $3,000 but can go all the way up to $25,000.

 Yes, you can get married on Catalina Island.